Escape the city. Let’s face it, sometimes we really want to, or even need to.

 The Escape the City coffee shop in Old Street has a clean rural feel.
 With light wooden benches, dark wooden garden style tables and chairs, lots of succulents and plants, it doesn’t feel like you’re in London, let alone one of the busiest stations for the corporate industry.

-The walls and empty spaces are covered in motivational quotes and cute script, and there’s a book shelf too in the doorway with plenty to read on your visit.
+The walls and empty spaces are covered in motivational quotes and cute script.
+There’s a book shelf too in the doorway with plenty to read on your visit.
 A little team of three is always on hand to serve you your daily caffeine fix, in such an upbeat friendly manner that if you didn’t already feel miles away from the capital, you sure would after taking a seat and being delivered your fresh cuppa joe.

-The actual coffee itself, brewed using Taylor ST. beans, is subtle yet flavoursome with no overpowering bitterness, or strong aftertaste, which reflects the nature of the whole place – pretty relaxed.
-My flat white, on both occasions so far, has been creamy, made with semi-skimmed milk, and not overly frothy – a great balance of coffee and milk.
+The actual coffee itself is brewed using Taylor ST. beans.
+It’s subtle yet flavoursome with no overpowering bitterness, or strong aftertaste.
+I thought it reflected the nature of the whole place.
+Pretty relaxed.
+My flat white, on both occasions so far, has been creamy, made with semi-skimmed milk, and not overly frothy.
+A great balance of coffee and milk.

-Escape the City has plenty of soft drinks too, which I spotted in the corner, for those who want to escape but aren’t into the whole hot drink thing, or just fancy something a little more refreshing.
-There are also pastries and cakes, offering a small bite to eat for those popping in over breakfast or lunch – as tempting as the cakes were, I was being good before and after my trip to Madrid.
+Escape the City has plenty of soft drinks too, for those who want to escape but aren’t into the whole hot drink thing.
+Or if you just fancy something a little more refreshing.
+There are also pastries and cakes, offering a small bite to eat for those popping in over breakfast or lunch.
+As tempting as the cakes were, I was being good before and after my trip to Madrid.
 I think I’m going to have to treat myself next time!

-The company also holds networking events for people switching skills, and sessions for those looking to move from the corporate industry to something more creative, which I think is really cool!
+The company also holds networking events for people switching skills.
+As well as sessions for those looking to move from the corporate industry to something more creative.
+I think it’s really cool!